What Each AI Platform Looks For: Platform-by-Platform Guide

 Do I need to allow AI bots in my robots.txt?

 Yes.
-23% of websites inadvertently block AI crawlers like GPTBot and ClaudeBot (Ahrefs AI Crawler Study).
-If a bot cannot access your site, that platform will never cite you.
-Adymus checks access for 13 AI crawlers and flags any that are blocked.
+23% of websites inadvertently block AI crawlers like GPTBot and ClaudeBot (Ahrefs).
+If a bot cannot access your site, that platform will never recommend you.
+We check access for 13 AI crawlers and flag any that are blocked.

-Can Adymus show me how I score on each platform?
+Can you show me how I score on each platform?

 Yes.
-Adymus calculates a separate visibility score for each of the 8 platforms using platform-specific weighted formulas.
-You see exactly where you are strong and where you need to improve, per platform.
+Every audit includes a separate visibility score for each of the 8 platforms.
+You see exactly where you are strong and where you need to improve, per platform, with fixes prioritised for each one.

 Conclusion

 Each AI platform has different priorities.
 ChatGPT rewards structured data.
 Perplexity rewards depth.
 Grok rewards freshness.
-Knowing the difference is what separates a site that gets cited from one that gets ignored.
+Knowing the difference is what separates a site that gets recommended from one that gets ignored.

-The scoring weights above come directly from the analysis Adymus runs on every website it audits.
-When you run a scan, you see exactly which signals are strong and which are dragging your scores down, broken out by platform.
+When we audit your site, we show you exactly which signals are strong and which are dragging your scores down, broken out by platform.

-Start with the five cross-platform signals (entity clarity, schema, freshness, crawler access, citation-worthy content) for the fastest improvement across the board.
+Start with the five cross-platform signals (entity clarity, schema, freshness, crawler access, content worth quoting) for the fastest improvement across the board.
 Then use your per-platform scores to prioritize the platforms your audience uses most.